trynthink/scout/docs/tutorials.rst

 These settings shift the *entire* baseline load shape earlier by 12 hours.

 .. tip::
-   In cases where no time constraints are desired on a time sensitive ECM feature, users may exclude the "start" and "stop" parameters entirely (in lieu of setting them to null values).
+   In cases where no time constraints are desired on a time sensitive ECM feature, users may exclude the :ref:`json-start` and :ref:`json-stop` parameters entirely (in lieu of setting them to null values).

 .. _ecm-example-com-shift: